 This means that the thickness you achieve with the brushes relies on the pressure you apply.
 You can get some very varied effects with lines ranging from fine to a medium thickness.

 Dagger striper brushes are easy to control, but also give natural looking effects.
 They’re great for painting leaves, foliage, waves and ripples in water.
+However, they don’t give the crispest details.

 The bristles are soft and flexible.
 They’re suited to watercolour painting, but if you like to paint in glazes with oil, it’ll work brilliantly for this too.